Better Rest Area directional signs

 As I drive across country (or just on the local turnpike), I sometimes stop at a rest area.
-As the exit ramp approaches the rest area, there is a split - trucks one way, - for longer parking slots - and cars another way.
+As the exit ramp approaches the rest area, there is a split - trucks one way - for longer parking slots - and cars another way.
 At this Y split, there is a sign guiding the driver who must make a decision in a second or two.
 There are several factors influencing the driver's attention: he/she is navigating the exit ramp, wondering which way to go, there is often music playing, and there are sometimes anxious passengers in the mix.
 The sign must be so clear that a driver can comprehend it and make a decision almost immediately.
-Most of the existing signs are poorly designed.
+Most existing rest area signs are poorly designed.
 Development: Road trip photos: June 17 2007; Sketches: July 1 2007

 During numerous road trips, I notice symptoms that highway sign designers don't follow some basic design components: clear communication, rapid comprehension, proximity, and orientation.

 Signs serve to inform, guide, and direct the reader.
 Primary sign readers are navigators (often drivers) who are lost, confused, or new to an area and are seeking guidance and information.

 1. Car drivers unfamiliar with rest area.

 3. Truck drivers unfamiliar with area.

 Examples of existing signs

 • Proximity of the arrows to their accompanying icons.
 In the sign above on the right, the truck icon is closer to the left arrow than to the right arrow (and the truck is even facing left)

 • Horizontal layouts that provide little visual clue on which side of the sign to drive.
 The driver wants to know left or right and the sign is divided top and bottom or above and below.